iamtheyammer/vite-plugin-node-red/README.md

 <script type="module" src="definition.tsx"></script>
 ```

 External dependencies **will be bundled** into the output file, so you can use any NPM package in your HTML file.
+Since they are bundled, any dependencies from these files are **dev dependencies** - install them with `--save-dev` or `-D`.
+Only dependencies that are used in the "JavaScript file" (the one that runs in Node.js) should be installed as normal dependencies.

 This allows packages like React to work out of the box.